Never Back Down 2: The Beatdown

-Never Back Down 2: The Beatdown (also known as The Fighters 2: The Beatdown) is a 2011 American martial arts film starring Evan Peters, Michael Jai White, Dean Geyer, Alex Meraz, Todd Duffee, Scott Epstein and Jillian Murray.
-It is a sequel to the 2008 film Never Back Down.
-The film made its world premiere at the ActionFest film festival in Asheville, North Carolina, on April 8, 2011 and was released on DVD on September 13, from Sony Pictures Home Entertainment.
+Never Back Down 2: The Beatdown (also known as The Fighters 2: The Beatdown in some markets), is a 2011 American martial arts film, directed by Michael Jai White from a script written by Chris Hauty.
+It is a sequel to Never Back Down (2008), and the second installment in the film series of the same name; the film stars Evan Peters, Michael Jai White, Dean Geyer, Alex Meraz, Todd Duffee, Scott Epstein and Jillian Murray.The film made its world premiere at the ActionFest film festival in Asheville, North Carolina, on April 8, 2011, and was released on DVD on September 13, from Sony Pictures Home Entertainment.
 The film marks White's directorial debut.

 Plot

-Max Cooperman is in charge of another upcoming fight at the underground event "The Beatdown", and four fighters are training in a vacant lot under very-experienced martial artist Case Walker: Zack Gomes, who recently quit boxing after sustaining a partially detached retina from a match; MMA fighter Tim Newhouse, whose family is in debt following the death of his father; Mike Stokes, a college student dealing with issues of his father leaving his mother for another man; and Justin Epstein, a comic book store clerk who is the frequent target of bullying.
+Max Cooperman is in charge of another upcoming fight at the underground event "The Beatdown", and four fighters are training in a vacant lot under very-experienced martial artist Case Walker: Zack Gomes, who recently quit boxing after sustaining a partially detached retina from a match; skilled MMA fighter Tim Newhouse, whose family is in debt following the death of his father; Mike Stokes, a champion wrestler part of his college's team who is dealing with issues of his father leaving his mother for another man; and Justin Epstein, a comic book store clerk who is the frequent target of bullying.
 Max offers Case the chance to make some money and at the same time, help him promote the Beatdown.
 A few weeks into training, the four trainees argue over their reasons for training and deserving to be there more, the worst of it being Justin and Zack hurting each other physically, leaving them to settle it themselves.
 Later on, Case is harassed by police officers, who threaten him for violating his probation.
 Because of this, the team builds a new gym where they can train and hold the Beatdown tournament.

 Danger strikes when Justin snaps from constant bullying, goes rogue and decides to not only attack his personal enemies but also the group itself by framing their mentor and setting him up to go to jail.
 The rest of the group, in revenge, band together and take on Justin at the Beatdown.
 With each facing their own trials to reach the final match, it comes down to only one of them versus their own.
 Mike defeats Zack, while Justin injures Tim in the restroom, thus eliminating him from the tournament.
 In the tournament finals, Mike engages Justin in a grueling fight until he wins by breaking Justin's right shoulder via an Omoplata submission hold.
 Justin attempts to retaliate by jumping Mike from behind, but Mike counters with a superman punch to the face.
-As Mike and his girlfriend Eve celebrate his win, he finally calls his father and ask him to go out to dinner because they have a lot to talk about.
+As Mike celebrates his win, he finally calls his father and ask him to go out to dinner because they have a lot to talk about.
 Case gets a call from "Big" John McCarthy and confirms his return to MMA.